Skip to main content

 About The Program

-Introducing our new Police Science BS, designed specifically for current police officers or “license-eligible” students who already hold an associate’s degree.
-This “Transfer Pathways” program offers advanced coursework that builds on your previous education and experience in law enforcement, helping you to become an even more effective officer.
+Introducing our new Police Science BS, designed specifically for current peace officers or “license-eligible” students who already hold an associate’s degree.
+This “Transfer Pathways” program offers advanced coursework that builds on your previous education and experience in policing, helping you to become an even more effective officer.

 Our curriculum is designed to provide a deeper understanding of criminal justice, law, and police operations.
 You will learn from experienced instructors who have worked in the field, and you'll have access to the latest research.
 You'll study topics such as police management, forensic science, police ethics, and crisis management.